 I’ve undergone two brain surgeries.
 The first was to glue a large mass of arteries and veins shut and the second was to remove the damaged blood vessels and a bruised part of my brain to prevent seizures.
-After the surgery, I attended college at night while working full time, investing time and effort into what I could do with what remained of my brain.
+After the surgery, I attended college at night while working full time, investing in yourself and effort into what I could do with what remained of my brain.

 After college, I won the Dean’s Academic Scholarship and completed law school, but I didn’t take the bar because I had decided it wasn’t for me.
 When law school ended, I attended Harvard Business School’s Owner Manager President Program.
 The total time I spent on my education was nine years.